 It's time to compare electricity

-If you’re looking for a new electricity deal, you’re not alone: 319,000 electricity customers switched energy supplier during January 2018, according to OFGEM**.
+If you’re looking for a new electricity deal, you’re not alone: 3, 300, 000 gas customers switched gas supplier during January 2018 to September 2018*.
 Shopping around for the best electricity deal is simpler than you might think – but there are bound to be a few questions.
 Here’s everything you ever wanted to know about comparing electricity deals.

 What information do I need to compare electricity prices?